GeveoAu/blog/_posts/2022-09-23-Beginners-guide-on-flying-a-professional-drone.md

 There is only one golden rule that will make you a pro.
 It’s called practice.
 Without practice even though you have the best drone in the world it won’t help in becoming a professional.

 Fly your drone as much as possible.
 Try taking clips in different environmental settings.
-See how other pilots operate drones.
+See how other pilots operate their drones.
 Keep an eye on the manufacturer’s website for software and hardware updates.
-It's better if you can join a local community or an online group with drone enthusiasts.
+It’s better if you can join a local community or an online group with drone enthusiasts.
 Practice for at least 6 months.

 #### **What’s next?**

 Congratulations!
 Now you are a professional drone pilot.
 Starting with a toy drone, you learned how to fly an entry-level professional drone.
 At this stage, if you followed the above guidelines properly, you know exactly what the next step is.
-That is your next upgrade in your drone collection.
-It’s based on the wisdom you get while practicing.
+That is you know exactly what will be your next professional drone and you have the confidence that you can fly it safely.
+It’s based on the wisdom you get by practicing.
 Therefore, moving forward is all on you 😉

-Hoping to see amazing content from you guys in the comments section.
-Until next time happy flying guys.
+Hoping to see amazing content from you in the comments section.
+Until next time happy flying.